w3c/wai-curricula/content/designer/information-design.md

 Students should be able to:

-* describe approaches to break down different types of content into smaller and more manageable pieces by using:
+* describe approaches to break down different types of content into smaller and more manageable pieces for example using:
   * headings, pages, and chapter markers
   * lists, simpler tables, and plain text to convey information presented in complex tables
   * groups of form controls that share a common purpose
   * filters to display smaller data subsets from a given large data set
 * describe the use of visual and non-visual cues to make information in multi-step processes more understandable
 * describe how to communicate the structure of multi-page articles or processes visually and non-visually
 * describe how to provide information about the total number of items and about the current item in a multi-step form or process visually and non-visually
+* assess the use of tables versus other ways to provide the information
 * identify related requirements for developers to programmatically associate headings, table header cells and data cells, as well as form labels and instructions to their corresponding control

 {% include excol.html type="all" %}